ncoghlan/misc/notes/python3/questions_and_answers.rst

 perhaps some of the PyPI modules that are backports from the Python standard library.
 Most of the genuinely interesting changes between Python 2 and even Python 3.4 are either backwards incompatible themselves, or else dependent on a backwards incompatible change.
+For those rare changes which have a truly compelling justification for being made available in Python 2, we also have some (very limited) scope to add features in Python 2 maintenance releases.

 Migrating to a new Python version even within the Python 2.x series is generally treated as a major change requiring substantial compatibility